FlowFuse/website/src/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments.md

 Once your pipeline is set up, you are ready to run it and deploy your changes across each stage.
 Here's how to do it:

 ![Screenshot of the 'Run Pipeline' button in FlowFuse, allowing users to trigger the deployment process.](./images/button-to-run-pipeline.png){data-zoomable}
-_Click the 'Run Pipeline' button to initiate the automated deployment process across all configured stages_
+_Click the 'Run Pipeline' button to initiate the a deployment process across for the selected given stage_

 1. Click the run pipeline stage option.
 For each stage, this button will be available, except for the last one.
 Simply click it to start the deployment process.
 2. Once initiated, the deployment will automatically progress from the leftmost stage to the rightmost stage.
 It will copy all settings, environments, and flows and deploy them to the next stage.
 However, for environment variables, only the keys will be copied—you will need to manually add the values for each.